ljtobitz/test-project/README.md

 # test-project
-For testing purpose and team work
+For testing purpose and team work.

+But I need to be sure that we can all modify this project.